-Hominins Persist Through Environmental Change
+Hominins Persisted Through Environmental Change

 Encephalization and Adaptability

 Brain enlargement during human evolution has been dramatic.
 During the first four million years of human evolution, brain size increased very slowly.
 Encephalization, or the evolutionary enlargement of the brain relative to body size, was especially pronounced over the past 800,000 years, coinciding with the period of strongest climate fluctuation worldwide.
-Larger brains allowed hominins to process and store information, to plan ahead and to solve abstract problems.
+Larger brains allowed hominins to process and store information, to plan ahead, and to solve abstract problems.
 A large brain able to produce versatile solutions to new and diverse survival challenges was, according to the variability selection hypothesis, favored with an increase in the range of environments hominins confronted over time and space.

 New Tools for Many Different Purposes

 After 400,000 years ago, hominins found new ways of coping with the environment by creating a variety of different tools.
 In some parts of Africa, a shift occurred in which a technology dominated by large cutting tools was replaced by smaller, more diverse toolkits.
 Technological innovations began to appear in the Middle Stone Age in Africa, with some early examples dating prior to 280,000 years ago.
 Some of the new tools provided ways for hominins to access food in new ways.
 Points were hafted, or attached to handles such as spear or arrow shafts, and were later used as part of projectile weapons, which allowed hominins to hunt fast and dangerous prey without approaching as closely.
 Barbed points were used to spear fish.
 Barbed points made from bone were found at the site of Katanda, in the Democratic Republic of the Congo, along with the remains of huge catfish.
 Grindstones were used to process plant foods.
-They date to before 280,000 years ago.
 Other tools were used to make clothing which would have been important for hominins in cold environments.